 United States v.
-Michael Thomas Curzio, 2:21-cr-0041 (CJN), Tr.
-3/9/2021 at 28 (hearing on defendant's motion to vacate detention order under 18 U.S.C. § 3142 et seq.) (statement of Judge Nichols).
+Michael Thomas Curzio, 21-cr-0041 (CJN), Tr.
+3/9/2021 at 28 (hearing on defendant's motion to vacate pretrial-detention order) (statement of Judge Nichols).

 All defendants should be sentenced based on their individual conduct.
-But this Court should note that each individual person who entered the Capitol on January 6 did so under the most extreme of circumstances, and Sweet is no exception.
+But this Court should note that each individual person who entered the Capitol on January 6 did so under the most extreme of circumstances, and Fitchett is no exception.
 As individuals entered the Capitol, they would-at a minimum-have crossed through numerous barriers and barricades and heard the throes of a mob.
-Depending on the timing and location of their approach, they also may have observed extensive fighting with law enforcement-Sweet admitted seeing "people fight with police"-and smelled chemical irritants in the air.
-Fitchett's video, in which Sweet appeared, captured the raucousness of the crowd near where she entered the Capitol, as banging and yelling can be heard while she exclaimed, "We are storming the Capitol.
-We have broken in.
-Woo!"
-Sweet also took a photo of another rioter breaking into the Capitol through a window.
+Depending on the timing and location of their approach, they also may have observed extensive fighting with law enforcement, and smelled chemical irritants in the air.
+Fitchett admitted there was a "ruckus" outside the building when she got there, and that at least part of the crowd was a "mob" and "angry."
+She saw a "noose" someone had brought or built outside the Capitol.
+Her selfie video captured the raucousness around her.
+As she exclaimed, "We are storming the Capitol.
+We have broken in," yelling and banging could be heard in the background.
+She also admitted she "feared for [her] life," yet still decided to enter the Capitol.